OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/inline-css-style.md

 ## How to fix

 CSS should be centrally managed in the application style guide to avoid loading a large number of CSS files.
 If the CSS is specific to one screen or web block, define your CSS at the screen/web block level instead of in an element's properties.

+For more information, refer to the [CSS styles best practice](../../../building-apps/ui/creating-screens/best-practices-screens.md#css).